Eric Norris: Early life

 Norris was born on May 20, 1965, in Redondo Beach, California, the son of martial artist and Walker, Texas Ranger star Chuck Norris and Dianne (née Holecheck).
-Norris began racing in 1982 with his father in the SCORE Off-Road Series, but retired to study at Arizona State University.
+Norris began racing in 1982 with his father in the SCORE Off-Road Series but retired to study at Arizona State University.

 Career

 1983–1997: Formula Ford Series to Craftsman Truck Series, and early film work

-Following his graduation, he began racing at Willow Springs Raceway and the Formula Ford Series.
+Following his graduation, Norris began racing at Willow Springs Raceway and the Formula Ford Series.

 On September 27, 1985, Invasion U.S.A. premiered with his father as the lead.
 In it, Norris is credited for stunts.

 In 1986, Norris played roles in The Delta Force and Invaders from Mars.
 That year, Norris was a stunt player on Avenging Force.

 In 1988, Norris was a stunt player for the motion pictures starring his father Hero and the Terror.

 In 1990, Norris returned as a stunt player for his father in Delta Force 2: The Colombian Connection.

 In 1990, Norris was credited for stunts in Beastmaster 2: Through the Portal of Time and Necessary Roughness.
 That year, Norris got a stunt performer credit in Star Trek VI: The Undiscovered Country.

 In 1992, Norris appeared in Universal Soldier.

 On December 3, 1993, Norris played the role of a thug in the film Rescue Me.
 That year, Norris is credited for utility stunt on Benefit of the Doubt and Best of the Best II.
-Also that year Norris was as a stunt player for the films Sidekicks, where he also played a biker, and Three of Hearts.
+Also that year, Norris was as a stunt player for the films Sidekicks, where he also played a biker, and Three of Hearts.

-Norris' father went on to star in the long lasting hit TV show Walker, Texas Ranger,(1993-2001) where, he acted in nineteen episodes, directed nine, and produced four.
+Norris' father went on to star in the long lasting hit TV show Walker, Texas Ranger,(1993–2001) where, he acted in nineteen episodes, directed nine, and produced four.

-In 1994 Norris provided stunts for the film Hellbound.
+In 1994, Norris provided stunts for the film Hellbound.

 Norris made his Craftsman Truck Series debut in 1997, running five races in the No. 02 Wolverine Vinyl Siding Ford F-150 for Ultra Motorsports.
 His best finish that season came at Watkins Glen International, where he finished 13th.